R8Dest/MC12.2_Update2019/README.md

 # MC12.2_Update2019
 Minecraft Client files for Modded pack

+Big Ticket Items:
+1. Create Oregen for all ore types: Create oregen rules for each ore type, biome specific with rarities
+	- Vanilla
+	- Tin: Done -> all biomes, not rare
+	- Iron: Done -> all biomes, not rare
+	- Copper: Done -> all biomes, not rare
+	- Uranium: Done -> all biomes (very rare)
+	- Rutile (Titanium) -> all biomes (very rare) + desert (not rare).
+	- Boron: TBD
+	- Magnesium: TBD
+	- Lithium: 50% -> Spawns in other dimensions, not normally availible, added recipe's for synthisising from coralium and high energy requirement materials.
+	- Aluminum: TBD

 Done:
-(many things before this)
+(many things before this),

-Rutile in desert
+Rutile in desert,
-copper less
+copper less,
-new macerator
+new macerator,
-petro for rocket fuel
+petro for rocket fuel,
-lithium is not really found in nature, could come from coralum liquid pulped biomass -> bioplastic, get pulped biomass from crushed plants petroleum + hydrogen = rocket fuel, disable old rocket fuel
+lithium is not really found in nature, could come from coralum liquid, pulped biomass -> bioplastic, get pulped biomass from crushed plants, petroleum + hydrogen = rocket fuel, disable old rocket fuel

 12/01/18